Heterogeneous Graph Neural Network on Semantic Tree: Experiments

 \subsection{Experiments on Commercial Email Graph}

-Besides the open benchmark datasets, we also collect a large email dataset from a commercial email platform to answer \textbf{Q2}.
-In this experiment, a subsample of real-world email data is used, which contains five types of entities - senders (1,169,011 nodes), recipients (1,020,982 nodes), domains (686,787 nodes), IP addresses (296,939 nodes), and messages (4,690,584 nodes).
-The task is to predict if the sender is legitimate or compromised, given its domain, messages, recipients of the message, recipients' domains, and message IP addresses, where a compromised account may send several types of malicious emails including phishing emails, malware attachments, and spam.
+Besides the open benchmark datasets, we also collect a large email dataset from a commercial email platform to answer \textbf{Q2}, for lack of public alternatives.
+In this experiment, a subsample of real-world email data is used, which contains five types of entities - senders, recipients, domains, IP addresses, and messages.
+The task is to predict if the sender is legitimate or compromised, given its domain, messages, recipients of the message, recipients' domains, and message IP addresses.
+Compromised accounts may send various types of malicious emails, such as phishing emails, malware attachments, and spam.
+The email dataset has highly imbalanced classes where legitimate email accounts are much more than compromised accounts, as in the real-world scenario.

-Since the email dataset contains binary labels (i.e., legitimate and compromised), we can construct a Receiver Operating Characteristic (ROC) curve for the models.
+Since the email dataset contains binary labels, we can construct a Receiver Operating Characteristic (ROC) curve for the models.
 The ROC curve for the detection of compromised emails is presented in ~\cref{fig:email_roc} for the email dataset, and the accuracies are shown in ~\cref{tab:email}.
-Again, \NAME significantly outperforms the best-performing baseline SeHGNN~\cite{SeHGNN}.
+These results demonstrate that while both the best-performing baseline SeHGNN~\cite{SeHGNN} and \NAME can achieve high accuracy in classification, HetTree can distinguish better between positive and negative classes.